bennettkelleyt-svg/kbennett-samples/KelleyBennett-Behind-the-Work.md

      alt="Kelley Bennett"
      style="float:left; width:100px; margin:0.75rem 1rem 1rem 0; border-radius:6px;" />
 # Kelley Bennett: Behind the Work
-This page offers a bit of insight into what's "behind" the work I do: how I think, how I work, and what drives me as a writer.
+This page offers a look into what's "behind" the work I do: how I think, how I work, and what drives me as a writer.
 If that's what you're looking for, you're in the right place.